 - Using assistive devices.
 Canes, crutches, and walkers can help to keep stress off certain joints and improve balance.

 - Using adaptive equipment.
 Reachers and grabbers allow you to extend your reach and reduce straining.
-Dressing aids help people get dressed more easily.
+Dressing aids can help you get dressed more easily.

 When should I call my healthcare provider?